Founding, Mission, Legacy

 Diversifying The Badge

-Eight-year LAPD discrimination suit ends with landmark back-pay and hiring goals—women reach 20 % of sworn officers; minority promotion benchmarks set a national template.
+Eight-year LAPD discrimination suit ends with landmark back-pay and hiring goals—women reach 20 percent of sworn officers; hiring and promotion benchmarks set a national template.
 Ongoing court oversight keeps the pressure on and sparks lasting culture change in the department.

 Diversifying The Badge

-Eight-year LAPD discrimination suit ends with landmark back-pay and hiring goals—women reach 20 % of sworn officers; minority promotion benchmarks set a national template.
+Eight-year LAPD discrimination suit ends with landmark back-pay and hiring goals—women reach 20 percent of sworn officers; hiring and promotion benchmarks set a national template.
 Ongoing court oversight keeps the pressure on and sparks lasting culture change in the department.

 Diversifying The Badge

-Eight-year LAPD discrimination suit ends with landmark back-pay and hiring goals—women reach 20 % of sworn officers; minority promotion benchmarks set a national template.
+Eight-year LAPD discrimination suit ends with landmark back-pay and hiring goals—women reach 20 percent of sworn officers; hiring and promotion benchmarks set a national template.
 Ongoing court oversight keeps the pressure on and sparks lasting culture change in the department.

 1986